urbanityllc/axthe/docs/README.md

 The aim of AXTHE is the most productive way to develop WebApps including CMS Webapps.

 ### Starter app:
-If you are already familiar with AXTHE, you can donwload an starter app:
+If you are already familiar with AXTHE, you can donwload a starter app:
 - <a href="starter.zip">starter.zip</a>

 ### For the impatient